Asynchronous Search API

 Response

-The response will be a JSON object which will contain the following key/value pairs
+The response is a JSON object which will contain the following key/value pairs.

 | Parameter name | Description |